2026 SC Corinthians Paulista (women) season

-The 2025 season will be the 24th season in the history of Sport Club Corinthians Paulista (women).
+The 2026 season is the 24th season in the history of Sport Club Corinthians Paulista (women).
 In addition to the domestic league, Corinthians will participate in this season's editions of the Copa do Brasil, Supercopa do Brasil, Copa Libertadores Femenina and Campeonato Paulista.

-This season will also feature the inaugural edition of the FIFA Women's Champions Cup, which will take place in London, England, at the beginning of the season.
+This season also featured the inaugural edition of the FIFA Women's Champions Cup, which took place in London, England, at the beginning of the season.

 Corinthians is coming off another successful campaign by achieving a back-to-back continental double after winning the league (sixth in a row; seventh overall) and Copa Libertadores Femenina (third in a row; sixth overall).

+There was a mid-season break due to the 2026 FIFA World Cup in June–July.